 Upon being woken from his sleep, Jesus calmed the wind and the waves and asked the disciples where their faith had been.
 They were sailing with the Maker of everything, yet they still feared.
 The disciples responded to the recently calmed waters saying, “Who then is this, that even the wind and the sea obey him?”
 (Mark 4:41) – eventually marveling at his power rather than trembling at their circumstance.

 The disciples were not in danger as long as they rode with Jesus.
 His presence and ability to command the weather meant that they were safe with Him.
 What about cockroaches?
 He reigns over them as well.
-The bugs that creep along the ground are His creation, just as you and I. Our response to the wind and waves in our lives, even the creepy-crawly ones, should be characterized by confidence in the Lord, rather than fear and anxiety.
+The bugs that creep along the ground are His creation, just as you and I. The encouragement is this—our response to the storms of life, even the creepy-crawly ones, can be characterized by confidence in the Lord, rather than fear and anxiety.